-One of the major enhancements in VSP version 3.0 is the ability to draw and apply sampling designs to rooms and hence, buildings.
+The current version of VSP has the ability to draw and apply sampling designs to rooms and hence, buildings.
 Rooms have height, spatial relationships with other rooms (i.e., can be assigned to floors within buildings), and a unique set of objects associated with them (e.g., doors and windows).
 They also have a unique set of parameters that are VSP-assigned (e.g., volume, floors, ceilings, walls) and user-assigned (e.g., zones, class, HVAC system, release point of threat agent, etc.).